School and community groups can access riding and stable management sessions at SBS as either one off or weekly sessions for a term or half term.

 Through our alternative provision, we encourage young people to have a more positive attitude towards lifelong learning and prepare them for the transition to adulthood and working life.
 The young people have the opportunity to gain ASDAN, BHS (British Horse Society) and ABRS (Association of British Riding Schools) qualifications.

-We help young people to build confidence with peers, adults in authority and increase their understanding of society’s expectations of them.
+We help young people to build confidence with peers and adults in authority and increase their understanding of society’s expectations.
 Stepney Bank Stables offers an alternative learning environment for young people who find classroom teaching difficult.

 The day starts at 9:30am where young people will meet their youth worker and change into their yard boots (which are provided by Stepney).
 Then it is onto the yard where young people get the opportunity to interact with the horses and ponies while completing tasks such as grooming, tacking up and filling hay nets.
 Young people get to see what owning a horse or a career working with horses is really like.

 ASDAN is the next task to be done.
-Young people will work on a new task every week in order to develop their knowledge and understanding of animal care in order to achieve their ASDAN Animal Care Short Course.
-Tasks range from investigating the needs of a crocodile in transit to researching the dangerous dogs act, creating animal-based board games to possible career paths in the industry meaning that there is always something interesting to look into.
+Young people will work on a new task every week to develop their knowledge and understanding of animal care in order to recieve their ASDAN Animal Care Short Course qualification.
+Tasks range from investigating the needs of a crocodile in transit, to researching the dangerous dogs act, creating animal-based board games, to possible career paths in the industry- meaning there is always something interesting to look into.

 After a 30 minute lunch break, young people may have the opportunity to take part in a riding lesson where they will develop their equitation skills and work towards ABRS tests.

 After this, it is back onto the yard to complete afternoon tasks such as cleaning water drinkers and food bowls, throwing up the muck heap and more grooming before the end of the day at 2:30pm.